Sunday, December 07, 2003

 2003 Sacramento CX #1

-Race number one of the 2003 series was a good one.
+Race number one of the 2003 series was a great one.
 The Granite Bay south course has been good to me, and today was no exception.
 My buddy Steve came out to watch and manned the camera.
 After the race he assured me that he took lots of "sweet pics," but this was the only one on the camera:

 Sweet, indeed.
 Not sure what button he was pushing, but it obviously wasn't the shutter.